renzmann/renzmann.github.io/content/emacsd.md

     -   `ef-trio-dark`
     -   `ef-winter`

-I switch between them regularly, based on my mood of the day.
+I've mostly settled on `ef-cherie`, but sometimes switch to the others above.
 It's worth mentioning that I've tried [nord-theme](https://www.nordtheme.com/ports/emacs/) a couple times and found that the legibility or contrast wasn't quite good enough in some modes.
 Though I still employ Nord for my terminal config in Alacritty or Kitty, where it looks _excellent_.

 ## Keybindings {#keybindings}

 In the unlikely event that something below is loaded incorrectly and causes initialization to stop, I like to have my basic key command loaded early, especially so that navigating to the error can happen more quickly.

 Emacs has [some standards](https://www.gnu.org/software/emacs/manual/html_node/emacs/Key-Bindings.html) about where user-configured keys should go.
 Other non-standard modifications are marked as such.

 ### Keybound functions {#keybound-functions}